4/25/2025

 Conference Operator

-for our participants to submit questions.
+Dear speakers, we'll just give a moment for our participants to submit questions.
 And now we have another analyst.
 Just give us a moment.
-And the question comes from Peter A. Lake from A-Consult.
-Your line is open, please ask your question.
+And the question comes from Peter Aylik from A-Consult.
+Your line is open.
+Please ask your question.

 speaker